rotexsoft/leanorm/docs/getting-started.md

 LeanOrm allows you to define relationships between Model classes.
 These relationships usually mirror the foreign key relationships between the underlying database tables associated with the models.
 You can also define relationships between Model classes that represent database views, even though views don't have foreign key definitions at the database levels.

+> Just as LeanOrm does not work with tables with composite primary keys, it likewise does not support composite keys for defining relationship between tables, the relationships are defined on a single column in each table.

 The schema below will be used in the examples to demonstrate how to define relationships.

 ![Blog Schema](../demo/blog-db.png)